chanwit/panther/README.md

 # panther

-Panther is an AI cat who is good at software engineeiring.
+Panther is an AI cat who is good at software engineering.